kshaffer/theory1/introductions.md

 <img src="/img/twitterBio-small.jpg" style="float: right"/>Welcome to the first semester of the music theory sequence at CU–Boulder!
 I'm looking forward to getting to know you all and exploring music together!

+We'll be meeting Tuesday and Thursday mornings at 8am, in room C199.

 In this course, we will be pursuing the following goals:

 - *fluency* in basic musical concepts